outSH/cactus/examples/cactus-example-discounted-asset-trade/README.md

     - (NOTICE: Before executing the above, your account needs to be added to the docker group (`usermod -a -G docker YourAccount` from root user))
     - On success, this should start three containers:
         - `geth1`
-        - `discounted_cartrade_faio2x_testnet`
+        - `asset_trade_faio2x_testnet`
         - `indy-testnet-pool`

-1. Launch cartrade and validators from local `docker-compose.yml` (use separate console for that, docker-compose will block your prompt):
+1. Launch discounted-asset-trade and validators from local `docker-compose.yml` (use separate console for that, docker-compose will block your prompt):
     ```
     docker-compose build && docker-compose up
     # or